Fit for purpose? Cops call on top brass to overhaul 'broken' physical competency test

 He said there was a view among cops that the risks "both physically and mentally" of completing the PCT under time pressure, outweighed its value to the organisation.

-Police people and capability deputy chief executive Kate Ryan said a review of the PCT was completed in 2011 and determined it fit for purpose.
+Police people and capability deputy chief executive Kaye Ryan said a review of the PCT was completed in 2011 and determined it fit for purpose.

 "The PCT is a world-leading test, and a gold standard example for many law enforcement organisations," she said.